mwohlfender/estRodis/README.md

 # R package estRodis
-R package for estimating the effective reproduction number, the dispersion parameter and the testing probability from the sequence cluster size distribution
+R package for estimating the effective reproduction number, the dispersion parameter and the testing probability from the sequence cluster size distribution.

 ## (A) Overview of content of repository

 ## (B) How to install the R package estRodis

+Install newest version of estRodis package `devtools::install_github("mwohlfender/estRodis_test@v0.0.1-zeta", ref = "main", force = TRUE)`

+`devtools::install_github("mwohlfender/estRodis_test", ref = "main", force = TRUE)`

 ## (C) How to use the R package estRodis